Smarties89/SharpPong/README.md

-SharpPong
+SharpPong(Less than 300lines)
 =========

-Super simple pong in C# - less than 300lines
+Super simple pong game in C# using the standard console.

+It is structured as anything is a GameElement which simply can be updated and drew.

+One troubling thing: If a player holds down a key, it will block the other player.
+If you got a solution to this please contact me!